Se6/CmdLineArgs/README.md

 Features
 --------
 - Supports "parameters" which we define by a name preceded by "--" and followed by a value.
-Example: `--nb 10` (`--nb=10` is also valid.
-Here "nb" is the parameter name, 10 its value.)
+Example: `--nb 10` (`--nb=10` is also valid).
+Here *nb* is the parameter name, *10* its value.
 - Supports "flags" which we define by a name preceded by "--" and not followed by a value.
-Example: `--enable` (here "flag" is the flag name.)
+Example: `--enable` (here *flag* is the flag name.)
-- Supports long and short names.
-Long names starts with "--" and short names are one letter starting with a single "-".
+- Supports long and short names:
+    - Long names starts with "--".
+    - Short names are one letter starting with a single "-".
 - Gives a nicely formatted usage.
 - Parameters and flags are defined and retrieved in a single call: no need to first install the paramter or flag and then retrieve its value.
 - Throws runtime_error exception when a parsing error occurs.